JorgeTaramon/Mesh_Generator/README.md

 1. Download "SuiteSparse" from: http://faculty.cse.tamu.edu/davis/SuiteSparse/SuiteSparse-4.0.2.tar.gz
-2. Install it running SuiteSparse_install.m
+2. Install it by running SuiteSparse_install.m
 3. Download mutils-0.4-2 from:
     https://sourceforge.net/projects/milamin/files/mutils-0.4-2.zip
-4. Install it running install.m (follow the instructions that will appear in the Command Window)
+4. Install it by running install.m (follow the instructions that will appear in the Command Window)
 5. In order to set the path for mutils
     - 5.1.
 Write pctconfig in the Command Window
     - 5.2.
 Open SETUP_TEST/addpaths_mutils